rocket-pool/old.docs.rocketpool.net/src/guides/node/local/prepare-pc.md

 ### Installing and Using SSH

 Once the server is installed and you're able to log in, you need to get its IP address.
-An easy way to do this is with `ifconfig`:
+An easy way to do this is with `ifconfig` which is built into the 'net-tools' package:

 ```
-sudo apt install ifconfig
+sudo apt install net-tools

 ifconfig
 ```